shopware/shopware/src/Docs/_new/2-internals/1-core/10-erd/erd-shopware-core-system-statemachine.md

 [Back to modules](./../10-modules.md)

 Like the rule system, that makes core decisions configurable through the Rest-API, the state machine makes core workflows configurable.
-State machines in checkout, payment and delivery processing are used to adapt the Shopware Platform to custom needs.
+State machines in checkout, payment and delivery processing are used to adapt Shopware 6 to custom needs.

 ![State machine](./dist/erd-shopware-core-system-statemachine.png)